Eguerraa/docker-observium/README.md

 ## Generate default config
 Use the provided ```generate-config.sh``` shell script to generate a default configuration file for docker-observium and edit the admin password and domain name before you start the containers.
 ## Running the containers
 A simple ```docker-compose up -d``` will download all referenced images, build the Observium container and run it in the background.
 Check the container logs for errors and don't forget to check Træfik's log as well.
-If everything is up & running, you should be able to log in to docker-observium using the admin user and the password in docker-observium.conf.
+If everything is up & running, you should be able to log in to Observium using the admin user and the password in docker-observium.conf.